-Strategic versus Tactical Allocations
+Strategic versus tactical allocations

-Alternative assets should be used in a tactical rather than strategic allocation.
+Some alternative assets should be used in a tactical rather than strategic allocation.
 Strategic allocation of resources is applied to fundamental asset classes such as equity, fixed income, cash, and real estate.
 These are the basic asset classes that must be held within a diversified portfolio.

 Strategic asset allocation is concerned with the long-term asset mix.
 The strategic mix of assets is designed to accomplish a long-term goal such as funding pension benefits or matching long-term liabilities.
-Risk aversion is considered when deciding the strategic asset allocation, but current market conditions are not.
-In general, policy targets are set for strategic asset classes with allowable ranges around those targets.
-Allowable ranges are established to allow flexibility in the management of the investment portfolio.
+Risk aversion is considered when deciding the strategic asset allocation but current market conditions are not.
+In general, policy targets are set for strategic asset classes with allowable ranges